Glenn Miller: Investigation into disappearance

+The exact reasons for Miller's disappearance are not clear, with the most serious theories being the official assumption of an accidental crash or that Miller's plane was shot down by friendly fire.
+However, over the years conspiracy theories have ranged from a covered-up death of Miller in a Paris brothel to him being tortured and killed as a spy by the Nazis.

+In 2001, a Channel 4 documentary argued that his plane was accidentally struck by bombs jettisoned by returning RAF Lancaster bombers over the English Channel.
+Miller's flight path took him close to where British planes jettisoned unused bombs and mines before landing, and the weather on the day of Miller's death was bad and foggy.
+The program interviewed a former airman who said he saw Miller's plane crash into the sea while his aircraft was dropping bombs.

 A document concerning the military career and disappearance of Miller appeared during 2017 in the book Glenn Miller Declassified by Dennis M. Spragg, director of the Glenn Miller Archives.
-On behalf of the Glenn Miller Estate and with the full cooperation of American and British authorities, all relevant and many new documents concerning the circumstances of the accident were discovered and published, including the inquiry findings of January 20, 1945.
-According to the book, Miller had no other duties than as a musical and broadcasting officer, and his high profile and schedule ruled out any clandestine role as later speculated by sensationalists.
-The book concludes that he was not the victim of foul play or friendly fire.
+On behalf of the Glenn Miller estate and with the cooperation of American and British authorities, many documents concerning the accident were published, including the inquiry findings of January 20, 1945.
+According to the book, Miller had no other duties than as a musical and broadcasting officer, and his high profile and schedule ruled out any clandestine role as later speculated.
+Spraggs argues that Miller was not the victim of foul play or friendly fire, but of an accidental crash.

-In 2019, the International Group for Historic Aircraft Recovery (TIGHAR) was reported to be investigating a report that Miller's airplane was possibly discovered many miles west of its required flight path but nothing further has been reported or found.
-Given modern technology, a well-funded and patient exploration could possibly find and identify the debris of the airplane along the required air transport corridor between Langney Point (Beachy Head) and St. Valery, France.
+In 2019, the International Group for Historic Aircraft Recovery was reported to be investigating a report that Miller's airplane was possibly discovered many miles west of its required flight path, but nothing further has been reported or found.
+Given modern technology, a well-funded and patient exploration could possibly find and identify the debris of the airplane along the air transport corridor between Langney Point (Beachy Head) and St. Valery, France.

 Personal life

-After college, Miller maintained a long-distance friendship with Helen Burger, and they married in 1928.
+After college, Miller maintained a long-distance friendship with Helen Burger whom he met there, and they married in 1928.
 Helen is credited with being a great help in her husband’s career.
-The Millers adopted a baby boy, Steven Davis Miller, and a baby girl, Jonnie Dee Miller.
+The Millers adopted a baby boy, Steven Davis Miller, and a baby girl, Jonnie Dee Miller, whom Miller never met.